sani-coop/edx-documentation/en_us/open_edx_release_notes/source/eucalyptus.rst

 addition to S3, you can now configure an OpenStack Swift Object Store as the cloud storage provider for certain system features.

-For more information, see the `Configuring Data Storage`_ wiki page..
+For more information, see the `Configuring Data Storage`_ wiki page.

 .. _Configuring Data Storage: https://openedx.atlassian.net/wiki/display/OpenOPS/Configuring+Data+Storage